Why Can't Everyone Do the 'Asian Squat'?

 (Pro tip: Wearing a slight heel helps.)

 Of course, squat toilets are not unique to Asia, nor is the deep-squatting position.
-But so ubiquitous is the position in Asia and so invisible it is in the West, that it’s been dubbed the “Asian squat.”
+But so ubiquitous is the position in Asia and so invisible it is in the West that it’s been dubbed the “Asian squat.”
 The internet is rife with suggestions that most Americans cannot squat properly, an idea with which I particularly enjoyed taunting my white American boyfriend.

 But is this true?
 Were my taunts fact-based?
 How much is this nature or nurture?
 I figured I first had to understand the physiology of the deep squat.